Spartanburg Regional Healthcare System: Gibbs Cancer Center & Research Institute

-Gibbs Cancer Center & Research Institute at Pelham opened in spring of 2013.
+Gibbs Cancer Center & Research Institute at Pelham opened in the spring of 2013.
 Gibbs at Pelham provides radiation oncology and medical oncology services.
 In 2015, Gibbs at Pelham added the Cyberknife M6 system, which is the first of its kind in the southeastern United States and was the first system in the United States to treat with the MLC apertures.
 Gibbs was the first place in North or South Carolina, and one of the first cancer centers in the United States, to utilize a new tool for prostate cancer called the SpaceOAR® System.
 SpaceOAR is the first FDA-approved procedure for placing a ‘spacer’ to protect the rectum of men undergoing prostate cancer radiation.
 Daniel Fried, MD, PhD, medical director and radiation oncologist at Gibbs Cancer Center & Research Institute - Pelham, was the first trained and certified physician in the Carolinas to use SpaceOAR.

 Gibbs at Gaffney was opened in September 2011.
 Gibbs at Gaffney provides radiation oncology, medical oncology services and infusion services.

 Medical oncology services are also provided in Union, South Carolina.

 Bearden-Josey Center for Breast Health

-The Bearden-Josey Center for Breast Health an imaging center that consolidates digital mammography, ultrasound, stereotactic breast biopsy, and bone densitometry into one outpatient location, opened in 2008.
-The center also provides screening at SMC, PMC and at eight satellite locations throughout the Upstate:
+The Bearden-Josey Center for Breast Health is an imaging center that consolidates digital mammography, ultrasound, stereotactic breast biopsy, and bone densitometry into one outpatient location, opened in 2008.
+The center also provides screening at SMC, PMC, and at eight satellite locations throughout the Upstate: